odorifqi/odorifqi/README.md

-- 👋 Hi, I’m @odorifqi
+Hi, I’m @odorifqi

-- 👀 I’m interested in Front-end development, UX research and UI design
+I’m interested in Front-end development, UX research and UI design

-- 🌱 I’m currently learning Web Development
+I’m currently learning Web Development with `ReactJS`

-- 💞️ I’m looking to collaborate on your team as a crewmate, and i'm also into freelancing
+I’m looking to collaborate on your team as a crewmate, and i'm also into freelancing

-- 📫 hit me up at:
+📫 hit me up at:
   - jagaxlelap@gmail.com
   - <a href="https://www.twitter.com/odorifqi" target="_blank">twitter<a/>
   - <a href="https://www.instagram.com/odorifqi" target="_blank">instagram<a/>